payflip-labs/.github/profile/README.md

 PayFlip removes that complexity.

 No matter where your money sits or how it’s stored, you still own it.
-You should not have to organize anything, move funds around, or decide what to use.
+You shouldn’t have to organize anything, move funds around, or decide what to use.

-Your money should be simply there—ready when you need it.
+Your money is simply there, ready when you need it, and ready instantly.

 ---